teads/TeadsSDK-iOS/README.md

 #### Implement the TeadsInReadAdPlacementDelegate

-The TeadsInReadAdPlacementDelegate has 4 methods that you need to implement.
-This delegate responsability is the ad loading process, for example to tell the app when it received an ad or when the ad server failed to deliver one.
+The TeadsInReadAdPlacementDelegate own 4 methods that you need to implement.
+This delegate is reacting to the ad loading process, for example to let the app know when an ad is received or when the ad server failed to deliver one.

 ```swift
 extension <#YOURViewController#>: TeadsInReadAdPlacementDelegate {